A Trans Person Responds to POTUS Tweets

 Beyond that, an actual study was performed by the Rand Corporation that found that allowing transgender people to serve openly in the military had “little or no impact on unit cohesion, operational effectiveness, or readiness.”

 Now to address the cost component.
 You may already have seen comments floating around relating Viagra costs to the costs or transition-related healthcare.
-This is a false equivalency but it certainly gives some perspective.
-If you want to share those numbers, at the most extreme the estimated cost is $8.4 million compared to $84 million spent on treating erectile dysfunction.
+This is a false equivalency but it certainly gives stark perspective.
+At the absolute highest, the estimated costs for all transition-related healthcare for active duty service members is $8.4 million compared to $84 million spent on treating erectile dysfunction.
 These numbers also come from research by the Rand Corporation.
 The estimated cost represents about 0.04% to 0.13% of the entire budget for military healthcare provided to active service members.
 It does not include reservists or veterans.

 All of these comparisons are solely looking at military costs.
 When you consider other superfluous spending in the government, the cost of trans healthcare for military personnel only grows more obviously insignificant.